 Pink Wall, award-winning actor Tom Cullen’s directorial debut, is all about relationships gone sour and the role that heavy-handed egotism plays in them.
-Let this charming yet heart-breaking London Film Festival favourite lure you into a lucid dream of desire, shame and fear as your eyes melt into the cotton candy colours of Jenna and Leon’s more than complicated love story.

 What is the reason why we fall in love?
 Is love the only thing that can scratch away the itching of our inner void?
 In what way is love connected to sex and desire?
 Are we designed to love one person only for the rest of our lives?
 What does the word “Love” even mean?
 How long before one relationship fades away, how long before we hit the (pink) wall of cruel, egotistical disillusionment?
 Those are the ghosts that haunt our minds and hearts, just as they haunt the two main characters of Pink Wall, Tom Cullen’s first feature film.
 Best known for his role as Viscount Gillingham in the beloved TV show Downton Abbey, Cullen has now decided to set himself behind the camera to tell the delicate – but heart-shattering – tale of the epitome of clichéd relationships, unexpectedly managing to pierce our souls with emotion-laden frames.